MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-print-picking-list.md

 ---
-title: Print Stock Picking List from Sales Order
+title: Print Inventory Picking List from Sales Order
-description: You can print an stock picking list directly from a sales order, sales, invoice, and other outbound sales documents.
+description: You can print an inventory picking list directly from a sales order, sales, invoice, and other outbound sales documents.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual